rust-lang/rust/src/doc/rustc-dev-guide/src/tests/intro.md

 A separate infrastructure is used for testing and tracking performance of the compiler.
 See the [Performance testing chapter](perf.md) for more details.

+## Miscellaneous information

+There are some other useful testing-related info at [Misc info](misc.md).

 ## Further reading

 The following blog posts may also be of interest: